surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 >After establishing the connection you can see the list of connections names on left side toolbar

-**7.** click on delete option available on far right of your connection name to delete the connection from database.

 ## Edit a connection

    **6.** click on **edit** option available on right side of your connection name to make changes.

 ## Delete a connection

-           welcome to Biplus

-           welcome to Biplus
+**7.** click on **delete option available on far right of your connection name to delete the connection from database.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY5OTg5NzUwOSwyMDUzMjc1MzE0LC0xNz
-UwMjg3NjUzXX0=
+eyJoaXN0b3J5IjpbLTExNDQ5NTM3ODMsMjA1MzI3NTMxNCwtMT
+c1MDI4NzY1M119
 -->